-Most of the materials for courses I teach are maintained on course websites available after you register for the course (e.g., on Blackboard).
+Most of the materials for courses I teach are maintained on course websites available after you register for the course (e.g., on Canvas).
 Here I have listed minimal overviews of courses I have taught.

 Taught at Clemson University